LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 • Best for: Speed, certainty, clean exit, peace of mind

-And honestly — there are two cases where you probably shouldn't call us.
-If you already have a buyer (a friend, a hangar neighbor, someone at your airport) and you've agreed on a price, just close the deal.
-And if you're in no hurry — carrying costs don't bother you, tire kickers don't bother you, and you're fine waiting a year or two — you'll likely net more by listing it yourself.
+And honestly — if you already have a buyer and a price you've agreed on, just close the deal.
+If you're in no hurry and carrying costs don't bother you, you'll likely net more listing it yourself.
 Call us when speed, certainty, or a clean exit actually matter.
 Either way, we'll tell you straight which path fits.

 The Legacy Certified Program